Search

 • Keep clothing clean and free of oils, greases and combustible contaminants.

-• Launder flame retardant fabrics according to the manufacturer's instructions.
-Some products such as chlorine bleach or hydrogen peroxide may damage the fabric or its properties.
+• Launder flame-retardant fabrics according to the manufacturer's instructions.
+Some products, such as chlorine bleach or hydrogen peroxide, may damage the fabric or its properties.

 • Wear long-sleeved shirts with buttoned cuffs and a collar to protect the neck.
 Dark colours prevent light reflection.

-• Pant legs must not have cuffs and must cover the tops of the boots.
+• Pant legs must not have cuffs.
 Cuffs can collect sparks.

 • Repair all frayed edges, tears or holes in clothing.